lvth-seannie/NGS_rare_disease_detection/README.md

 ```

 ### 🛡️ License & Disclaimer
-This project is only for educational purpose, not a certified medical assitance and should not be used for clinical diagnosis.
+This project is only for educational purpose, not a certified medical assistance and should not be used for clinical diagnosis.